 Information technology companies Companies operating within information technology related industries may be affected by worldwide technological developments, the success of their products and services (which may be outdated quickly), anticipated products or services that are delayed or cancelled, and investor perception of the company and/or its products or services.
 These companies typically face intense competition and potentially rapid product obsolescence.
 They may also have limited product lines, markets, financial resources or personnel.
 Technology companies are also heavily dependent on intellectual property rights and may be adversely affected by loss or impairment of those rights.
 There can be no assurance these companies will be able to successfully protect their intellectual property to prevent the misappropriation of their technology, or that competitors will not develop technology that is substantially similar or superior to such companies' technology.
 These companies typically engage in significant amounts of spending on research and development, and there is no guarantee that the products or services produced by these companies will be successful.
 Technology companies are also potential targets for cyberattacks, which can have a materially adverse impact on the performance of these companies.
+Companies in the software industry may be adversely affected by, among other things, the decline or fluctuation of subscription renewal rates for their products and services and actual or perceived vulnerabilities in their products or services.
 In addition, companies operating within the technology sector may develop and/or utilize artificial intelligence.
 Artificial intelligence technology could face increasing regulatory scrutiny in the future, which may limit the development of this technology and impede the growth of companies that develop and/or utilize this technology.
 Similarly, the collection of data from consumers and other sources could face increased scrutiny as regulators consider how the data is collected, stored, safeguarded and used.
 The customers and/or suppliers of technology companies may be concentrated in a particular country, region or industry.
 Any adverse event affecting one of these countries, regions or industries could have a negative impact on these companies.